 The brand partnered with TikTok influencers that launched videos demonstrating to a wider audience how the challenge works and encouraging TikTok users to join.

-The TikTok UGC campaign lasted 6 days and it received 5.5K user-generate videos and more than 10M views.
+The TikTok UGC campaign lasted 6 days, receiving 5.5K user-generate videos and more than 10M views.
 It also attracted 12K new followers to Guess’s TikTok account.

 7. e.l.f. – #EyesLipsFace